 Clinical education courses are graded on a Pass-No Pass system.
-There is a minimum criteria rating on the Clinical Performance Instrument which must be met to consider each clinical experience passed.
-The minimum acceptable rating for Practicum I is Advanced Beginner for all 14 criteria.
-For Practicum II, the minimal acceptable rating for all 14 criteria is Intermediate with at least 7 criteria also rated at the Advanced Intermediate level.
-For Practicum III, the student must be at entry-level for all 14 criteria.
-A student must also meet the program's clinical education attendance and absenteeism policy and complete and receive a passing grade on all clinical experience assignments (such as in-service presentation, etc.) to obtain a passing grade for all clinical education coursework.
+There is a minimum criterion rating on the Clinical Performance Instrument which must be met to consider each clinical experience passed.
+The minimum acceptable rating for Practicum I is Advanced Beginner for all 11 criteria.
+For Practicum II, the minimal acceptable rating for all 11 criteria is Intermediate with at least 6 criteria also rated at the Advanced Intermediate level.
+For Practicum III, the student must be at entry-level or beyond entry level for all 11criteria.
+A student must also meet the program's clinical education attendance and absenteeism policy and complete and receive a passing grade on all clinical experience assignments (such as inservice presentation, etc.) to obtain a passing grade for all clinical education coursework.